 Scanning\Compatibility & Settings in the web console and clicking the

 Perform compatibility check button.
 This triggers a check for the driver.
-If the driver is not found, a silent install of the Npcap 0.96 driver will automatically be started in the background.
+If the driver is not found, a silent install of the Npcap driver, version 1.31, will automatically be started in the background.

 Lansweeper gathers a list of all interfaces that are operational on your scanning server and makes them available under the